 Giving to the Needy

-Jesus starts off with “so when you give to the needy.”
+Jesus starts off with, “So when you give to the needy.”
 He does not say “if you give”, but “when you give”.
 He is assuming that we will be doing so.
-We often think that giving to those with less that us is optional.
-But it was an expected part of Jewish life and failing to care for the poor was condemned in the Old Testament.
+We often think that giving to those with less than us is optional.
+But it was an expected part of Jewish life, and failing to care for the poor was condemned in the Old Testament.
 And you do see the early church carrying on that practice, caring for those amongst them who were in need (Acts 2:45).

 It is probably worth pointing out that Jesus is not talking here about what we give to support the operation of our local church.
 That is good, and something we should do.
 But he is talking here about something that is beyond that.